-The top-down element of the investment team's investment process incorporates an analysis of the important economic underpinnings of the market's risk cycle.
-The investment team believes that monetary policy, as dictated by central bank actions, is a significant contributor to credit creation and an important driver of the inflection points in the market cycle.
+The top-down element of the Global Fixed Income team's investment process incorporates an analysis of the important economic underpinnings of the market's risk cycle.
+The investment team believes that monetary policy, as influenced by central bank actions, is a significant contributor to credit creation and an important driver of the inflection points in the market cycle.
+However, monetary policy alone is not the only driver of credit and therefore careful attention is paid to other influencing factors.

-The bottom-up component of the investment team's investment process feeds into its macro analysis to help identify significant changes in financial market conditions, real economic developments and areas of credit excess.
-For credit investments, individual credits are run through a multi-factor analysis of financial and non-financial risk characteristics seeking to gain a complete picture of the credit profile of an issuer.
-In the case of securitized assets, a credit analysis is conducted, including an evaluation of the issuer's underwriting standards and procedures, level of credit enhancement, the strength of the servicer and the quality of the underlying collateral.
-For sovereign investments, a country's current account, rate of economic growth, level of inflation, amount of foreign reserves, political stability and bankruptcy laws are evaluated to determine the attractiveness of the cost of debt of each country relative to the risk factors identified.
+The bottom-up component of the investment team's investment process feeds into its macro analysis to help identify significant changes in financial market conditions, real economic developments, and available credit.
+Individual credits are run through a multi-factor analysis of financial and non-financial risk characteristics seeking to gain a complete picture of the credit profile of an issuer.
+In the case of securitized assets, the team conducts a thorough evaluation of an issuer's underwriting standards, analyzes the level of credit enhancement, the strength of the servicer and the quality of the underlying collateral.
+Sovereign investments are influenced by a country's current account, rate of economic growth, level of inflation, amount of foreign reserves, political stability and bankruptcy laws to evaluate the attractiveness of the cost of debt of each country relative to the risk factors identified.